qianfeng2/detREC_program/README.md

 - complement_chunks file folder

 - output csv file:
 Each row records the chunk index in partial alignment result, target, db1 and db2 are three sequences ID for each triple, rec is the identified recombinant ID from this specific triple, sv is the support value.
-For instance:
+eg: